slingr-stack/slingr-docs/content/en/platform-ref/slingr-dev-portal/managing-apps.md

 - Change general settings of the app
 - Change settings of the app environment

-👉 Furthermore, there is only one admin who is also the owner of the app (by default the creator of the app).
+👉 Furthermore, there is only one admin who is also the owner of the app (by default, the creator of the app).
 The owner can perform the following actions:

 - Add/remove admins